opentensor/developer-docs/docs/subnets/checklist-for-validating-mining.md

 When you are preparing to be a subnet validator or a subnet miner, use the below checklist to get ready.
 When you are ready to validate or mine, see the below [Instructions](#instructions).

-:::tip Read subnet-specific documentation
+:::tip Read the subnet-specific documentation
 Read the documentation for the existing subnets to complete these checklist items.
 You will find each subnet's documentation in that subnet's GitHub repo.
-See [Subnet Pages](#) for GitHub repo links for each subnet.
+See [Subnet Pages](../subnet-pages/index.md) for GitHub repo links for each subnet.
 :::

 1. See the subnets that are active on the Bittensor network.